martinmorente-dev/42/README.md

 # This is a repo with all my progress on 42 Cursus Malaga.

-I'm going to show you all my work on my beatiful experience in the cursus
+This is all my beautiful experience in 42 Málaga.

 Duration: In progress